1. Why China? The Supplier Landscape for DTC Dropshipping

 Chinabrands

-Dropshipping WholesalerChinabrands is a Chinese dropshipping and wholesale platform that offers a large product catalog with integrated fulfillment services.
-It positions itself as a one-stop dropshipping supplier, offering global warehousing, product syncing, and automated order processing.
+Dropshipping WholesalerChinabrands is a Chinese dropshipping and wholesale platform with a broad catalog and fulfillment services bundled in.
+They pitch themselves as a one-stop dropshipping shop — global warehousing, product syncing, automated order processing.

-Business model: Sellers register on Chinabrands, browse their catalog, connect their store (Shopify, eBay, Amazon, etc.), and orders are automatically fulfilled.
+How it works: sign up, browse the catalog, connect your store (Shopify, eBay, Amazon), and orders get fulfilled automatically.
 Chinabrands handles sourcing, warehousing, and shipping.
-They offer tiered VIP pricing based on order volume.
+Pricing is tiered VIP-style based on volume.

 Pros